davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 	groups

-you can check if the password rules work in the user
+you can check if the password rules work on the new user

 	chage -l new_username